pablohirafuji/elm-markdown/README.md

-By default, soft line break (`\n`) will be rendered as it is, unless it's preceded by two spaces or `\`, witch will output hard break line (`<br>`).
+By default, soft line break (`\n`) will be rendered as it is, unless it's preceded by two spaces or `\`, which will output hard break line (`<br>`).

 You can customize to always render soft line breaks as hard